-X-rays refer to radiation that travels through the air like light or radio signals.
-X-ray energy is high enough that some radiation passes through objects (such as internal organs, body tissues, and clothing) and onto x-ray detectors (such as film or a detector linked to a computer monitor).
-In general, more dense objects (such as bones and calcium deposits) absorb more radiation, reducing the amount of radiation that passes through to the detector.
-Therefore, more dense objects leave an image on the detector (that is, they appear lighter) than less dense objects (which appear darker).
+X-rays are invisible energy waves that travel through air at the speed of light.
+X-ray energy is high enough that some radiation passes through objects, such as internal organs, body tissues, and clothing.
+In an x-ray procedure, the x-ray radiation passes through the body and onto detectors, such as film or an electronic detector linked to a computer.
+In general, denser objects (such as bones and calcium deposits) absorb more radiation, reducing the amount of radiation that passes through to the detector.
+Therefore, denser objects leave an image on the detector (that is, they appear lighter) than less dense objects (which appear darker).
 This is why bones appear white on x-ray images.
-Specially trained or experienced physicians (including radiologists) can read these images to diagnose medical conditions or injuries.
+Radiologists and other specially trained or experienced physicians can read these images to diagnose medical conditions or injuries.

 What are x-rays and how are they used in medicine?